 Dr. David R. Lally received a medical degree from Jefferson Medical College in Philadelphia, PA.
-He completed his ophthalmology residency at the Wills Eye Hospital in Philadelphia, and then went on to a fellowship in Vitreoretinal Diseases and Surgery at Tufts/New England Eye Center and Ophthalmic Consultants of Boston.
+He completed an ophthalmology residency at the Wills Eye Hospital in Philadelphia and a surgical fellowship in vitreoretinal disease at Tufts/New England Eye Center and Ophthalmic Consultants of Boston.
 Dr. Lally is board certified and an active member of the American Society of Retinal Specialists (ASRS) with the Fellow of the American Society of Retinal Specialists (FASRS) award designation.
-He is also an active member of the American Academy of Ophthalmology (AAO).
+He is an active member of the American Academy of Ophthalmology (AAO).
 He is an attending surgeon at Baystate Medical Center and an Assistant Professor of the Department of Surgery at the University of Massachusetts Medical School-Baystate.

 Dr. Lally’s interests include geographic atrophy, macular degeneration, diabetic retinopathy, complex retinal detachment repair, macular hole and pucker repair, and complications of cataract surgery.

 To search for publications by this doctor, visit the National Library of Medicine website.